 When planting lungworts in your garden, keep in mind that these plants do best in shady, moist (but not swampy) locations.
 If planted in full sun, the plant will wilt and appear sickly.
 While the plant does best in moist locations, it can survive in drier locations if enough shade is provided.
 Because of this, consider growing lungwort under trees where other plants may have a hard time competing with the roots of the tree for water.
 In fact, lungwort is one of the few plants that are immune to the effects of black walnut trees and makes a lovely underplanting for these trees.

 Lungwort plants grow in clumps and reach a height of about 12 inches.
-In proper conditions they can spread rapidly.
-They can be divided in early spring or fall.
-When dividing lungworts, do not be panicked if the plants wilt soon after division.
-Simply replant them and provide water and they will perk back up quickly.
+In proper conditions they can spread rapidly and can be divided in early spring or fall.
+When dividing lungworts, do’t panic if the plants wilt soon after division.
+Simply replant them and provide water and they will perk up quickly.

 Once established, lungworts need little extra care.
 You only need to water them in times of drought and they only need light fertilizer once a year.

 Once you get past the ugly name, planting lungworts in your garden becomes a wonderful idea.
 Growing lungwort in your shade garden is both easy and beautiful.